How Long Does it Take to Settle a Motorcycle Lawsuit?

 Part of the time involved in any negligence lawsuit arising from a motorcycle crash is investigating the accident and determining who was at fault.
 Depending on the circumstances surrounding your accident, the at-fault party is not always obvious.
 Our office will examine the accident scene, gather any existing surveillance video, review police and medical reports, and question witnesses to help determine what occurred.
 In some cases, it is necessary to recreate the accident.
 The time this takes will depend on how quickly you contacted our Winslow, NJ motorcycle accident attorney, the type of evidence available, and whether the evidence or testimony supports any contradictory conclusions.
 When evaluating the value of your case, our office will also give you our professional opinion on the strength of your claim.

 Personal injury lawsuits arising from a motorcycle accident could take months to a couple of years.
 Every lawsuit is a risk.
 However, that does not mean you should not pursue one.
 It is also a risk for the insurance company.
-Before you decide to file a personal injury lawsuit, our New Jersey motorcycle accident lawyer will advise you of the strength of your case and what it is worth.
+Before you decide to file a personal injury lawsuit, our Camden, NJ motorcycle accident lawyer will advise you of the strength of your case and what it is worth.
 While a settlement might be a faster way to receive some compensation, it might not be what you need to recover all your losses.

 Part of a lawsuit arising from a motorcycle accident is discovery.
 During the discovery process, both sides share and request information and evidence regarding the accident.
 Often, this process lets both sides know who has the stronger case.
+If you have a strong case, the insurance company will quickly figure that out, and a better settlement offer may follow.